greg-js/arch-wiki-md-repo/wiki/_content/english/Browser plugins.md

 Restart and it should work like a charm!

 ### Adobe Reader

-**Note:** Adobe Reader for Linux is discontinued[[3]](http://www.omgubuntu.co.uk/2014/10/adobe-reader-linux-download-pulled-website) and the outdated version that is still available cannot easily run in a 64-bit browser.

 Adobe Acrobat Reader is only available as a 32-bit binary.
 It can be installed with the [acroread](https://aur.archlinux.org/packages/acroread/) package.
 This package installs the Acrobat Reader application as well as the NPAPI plugin.